silpara/av-janatahack-demand-forecasting/README.md

 - **Experiment Set 1:** I used fbprophet library to fit time series model for each (store, sku) pair.
 This gave scores in range 785-809 (public), 710-739 (private).
 - **Experiment Set 2:** Log transformed dependent variable and fitted prophet model.
 Score: 638.649013296102(public), 577.817887311402 (private)
 - **Experiment Set 3:** Added regressors - total_price, base_price, is_featured_sku, is_display_sku to the model.
 Score jumped to 497.965157591909 (public), 563.605151425418 (private)
 - **Experiment Set 4:** I added discounting, featured and display as special events to model.
 I added total price / max total price for sku as signal for discounted price for sku.
-This model takes ~ 30 mins to train and performed surprisingly well - 499.384415259399 (public) , 566.333485529977 (private).
+This model gave the scores 499.384415259399 (public) , 566.333485529977 (private).

-	Didn't spend more time to tune prophet model/add more signals but there definitely looked scope to further improve it.
+	This model takes ~ 30 mins to train.
+I didn't spend more time to tune prophet model or add more signals but there definitely looked scope to further improve it.

 ### 2. [Forecasting using xgboost](https://github.com/silpara/av-janatahack-demand-forecasting/blob/master/xgb-av-janatahack-demand-forecasting.ipynb)